jolibrain/livedetect/README.md

 ### Face detection + bounding boxes on web preview

-This example starts LiveDetect and tells the DeepDetect instance located at 127.0.0.1:8080 to create a service named `face`.
+This example starts LiveDetect and tells the DeepDetect instance listening from localhost:8080 to create a service named `face`.

-This service takes 300x300 pictures for a detection process with the model located at the adress specified by `--init`, that have 2 classes.
+This service takes 300x300 frames and detect faces using the model fetched from the remote location specified by `--init`.

-The preview is displayed on port 8888, specified with `-P`.
+The preview is displayed on port 8888, that can be modified with flag `-P`.

 V4L uses `--device-id` as the capture device (here device 0) and verbosity at the INFO level is triggered by `-v INFO`.